BeamMP/Docs/docs/en/support/server-faq.md

 ---
 #### **Can you make a server using linux?**

 We provide binaries for many Linux distributions [here](https://github.com/BeamMP/BeamMP-Server/releases/latest).
-If there are no binaries for your distribution, you can build it yourself you can do it by downloading the source on our [GitHub](https://github.com/BeamMP/BeamMP-Server), a tutorial can be found [here](https://github.com/BeamMP/BeamMP-Server#build-instructions).
+If there are no binaries for your distribution, you can build it yourself by downloading the source on our [GitHub](https://github.com/BeamMP/BeamMP-Server), a tutorial can be found [here](https://github.com/BeamMP/BeamMP-Server#build-instructions).

 ---
 ## **Miscellaneous**